julianrmz-29/Calculator/README.md

 ## Steps:
 - Download the code to your computer
-- Open the folder with your favorite IDE, in cmd or powershell
+- Open the folder with your preferred IDE in CMD or PowerShell
+- Create a .venv folder by entering the following command in the terminal: python -m venv .venv
-- Open a new terminal in the IDE, or if you're using cmd or powershell, verify that the runtime environment (.venv) is active with this command: .\venv\Scripts\activate
+- Verify that the virtual execution environment (.venv) is active with this command: .venv\Scripts\activate
+- If you get an error when importing Flask, enter the following command in the terminal: pip install flask
-- In the IDE, click run, or if you're using the terminal, use the following command: python -m flask run or you can also use flask run
+- In the IDE, click "Run" or, if using the terminal, use the following command: 'python -m flask run' or you can also use 'flask run'
-- The console will give you a URL to open in your browser.
-You can copy it or ctrl + click to open it.
-- Enter two numbers in the respective fields and select the desired operation.
+- The console will provide you with a URL to open in your browser.
+You can copy it or use Ctrl + click to open it. - Enter two numbers in the corresponding fields and select the desired operation.
 If you choose division by zero, you will receive an error.

 ### Extra Note: